Darryl is in foster care. Sean thinks that he's being abused,

 Finished with the unpacking, they flopped down across the bed, next to each other.

 “I used my County Transit bus pass.
 I’m lucky that the Anderson’s got me a bus pass good for all year.
 Anyway, I’d walk up from school to Walnut Avenue.
+That’s a long walk.
 The number 68 bus stops there and I’d take it to Ygnacio Valley Road then it’s a short walk to the Center.
 Mr. Reyes would pick me up at the Center on his way home.”

 “So you did most of your homework at the Center?”